 Ohio Online Education Resources

-As you look into schools to pursue your online bachelor’s degree in Ohio, know that numerous resources are available to help you.
+As you look into schools to pursue your online bachelor’s degree in Ohio, there are numerous resources available that may be able to help you.

-- Ohio Link: A robust catalog of resources for students and faculty at almost every college and university in Ohio.
+- Ohio Link: This website contains a robust catalog of resources for students and faculty at almost every college and university in Ohio.

-- Higher Learning Commission (HLC): Regional accreditation resources and information on accredited schools from HLC, Ohio’s regional accreditor.
+- Higher Learning Commission (HLC): This site provides regional accreditation resources and information on schools accredited by the HLC, Ohio’s regional accreditor.

-- Ohio Department of Higher Education: Provides various valuable resources, including information on financial aid and college grants.
+- Ohio Department of Higher Education: This department provides various valuable resources, including information on financial aid and college grants.

 Once enrolled, you may also find resources available to help with your courses, including online tutoring services.